 An elevated triglyceride level can be an independent medical problem or can be due to another existing medical problem.
 For instance, people with poorly controlled type 1 or type 2 diabetes often have elevated triglyceride levels.
-Elevated triglycerides can also be brought on by thyroid disorders , kidney problems, obesity , excess alcohol, and taking certain medicines.
+Elevated triglycerides can also be brought on by thyroid disorders, kidney problems, obesity, excess alcohol, and taking certain medications.

 The National Cholesterol Education Program (NCEP) classifies the ranges of fasting triglyceride levels in the following way:

 Studies have found that high triglycerides levels may increase the risk of heart disease, stroke, and other conditions.
-There are steps that you can take, though, to lower your levels.
+However, there are steps that you can take to lower your levels.